breylaude/blog/_posts/2024-08-17-trash-programming.md

 I googled "How to learn to program", also again, like you think I'm on drugs constantly I'm really not, I smoke weed occasionally, I drink occasionally, I don't really do harder drugs than that, I don't think I've taken adderall or any other stimulants this year, I don't know why I'm always asked on the chat, you all think that maybe there's something defective about my brain chemistry.

-Also I'm not going to teach you VIM, if you think you want to learn, I'm just typing here...well, just a lot of times when I do this I'm not trying to be made sense of, honestly, I'm thinking and I'm not trying to explain things such that an audience/viewer will understand, so I could say yeah look, I can tell you *"Here's lifehacker.com - the best ways to teach yourself to code"* and really it comes down to just doing it like almost everything.
+Also I'm not going to teach you VIM, if you think you want to learn, I'm just typing here...well, just a lot of times when I do this I'm not trying to be made sense of, honestly, I'm thinking and I'm not trying to explain things such that an audience/viewer will understand, and really it comes down to just doing it like almost everything.

 ### Program
 What's the definition of a program?
 You can think about it like this: